erikis/sys-yaml/README.md

       name: "third item"
 ```

-Because string values must be double-quoted, the space after the colon in `key: <value>` becomes optional (as the line still can't be interpreted as a string), but the space should always be included for compatibility with other parsers and for the line to not be a string value according to the YAML specification.
+Because string values must be double-quoted, the space after the colon in `key: <value>` becomes optional (as the line still can't be interpreted as a string), but the space needs to be included for compatibility with other parsers and for the line in its entirety to not be a string value according to the YAML specification.

 For long double-quoted strings, it's possible to use `\` at the very end of the line to escape a line-break, so that the string can run across multiple lines.
 An alternative is to use block scalars, e.g.: